JonasRieger/ldaPrototype/README.md

 * [stm](https://www.structuraltopicmodel.com/) is a framework for Structural Topic Models.
 * [tosca](https://github.com/Docma-TU/tosca) is a framework for statistical methods in content analysis including visualizations and validation techniques.
 It is also useful for managing and manipulating text data to a structure requested by ``ldaPrototype``.
 * [topicmodels](https://CRAN.R-project.org/package=topicmodels) is another framework for various topic models based on the Latent Dirichlet Allocation and Correlated Topics Models.
+* [ldatuning](https://github.com/nikita-moor/ldatuning) is a framework for finding the optimal number of topics using various metrics.
 * [mallet](https://github.com/mimno/RMallet) provides an interface for the Java based machine learning tool [MALLET](http://mallet.cs.umass.edu/).

 ## Contribution